 - Continuous monitoring in your DevOps release pipeline allows you to gate or rollback your deployment based on monitoring data.

 - Status Monitor allows you to instrument a live .NET app on Windows with Azure Application Insights, without having to modify or redeploy your code.

-- If you have access to the code for your application, then enable full monitoring with Application Insights by installing the Azure Monitor Application Insights SDK for .NET, Java, Node.js, or any other programming languages.
+- If you have access to the code for your application, then enable full monitoring with Application Insights by installing the Azure Monitor Application Insights SDK for .NET, .NET Core, Java, Node.js, or any other programming languages.
 This allows you to specify custom events, metrics, or page views that are relevant to your application and your business.